id774/scripts/README.md

 # Scripts Collection

 Welcome to the `scripts` repository!
-This is a curated collection of scripts in Shell, Python, Ruby, and more to help you automate tasks and improve productivity.
+This is a curated collection of scripts in Shell Script, Python, Ruby, and more to help you automate tasks and improve productivity.

 ## Contents